 When faced with an open path and a thick uncleared mess, the open path seems like the obvious choice.
 But what if the open path is full of poisonous plants, darkness, and scary creatures?
 Wouldn’t it make sense to clear a new path devoid of danger?
 It would seem so, but we tend to go […]Read more "Choices"

 Words carry such power.
 Such force.
 So much meaning.
-Being called “smart” by your college professor does not illicit the same feelings as your mom saying the same.
-“Be brave” carries a vastly different message when it’s said to a child before open heart surgery than when it’s told to an adult before an interview. […]Read more "Words"
+Being called “smart” by your college professor does not elicit the same feelings as your mom saying the same.
+“Be brave” carries a vastly different message when it’s said to a child before open heart surgery than when it’s told to an adult before an interview.
+The […]Read more "Words"

 This whole world is new to me.
 It’s not so much that the world has changed; it’s me that’s undergoing the transformation.
 I’m experiencing growing pains as my values, perspective, wants and needs are so unlike what they once were.
 Much is still the same …I still believe in adventure and going after what I […]Read more "Change"